-We have prepared the best iPad and iPad Pro for Procreate, considering all those requirements.
+Considering all those requirements, we have prepared the best iPad and iPad Pro for Procreate.
 However, since Procreate is handy and most used by professionals, we’ll focus on this only.
 In addition, if you like one of this iPad, but don’t have that budget, then you can choose EMI options, if available on the product.

 Is it worth buying an iPad for Procreate?
-Get the best iPad for procreate 2021
+Get the best iPad for Procreate

 |Feature\Models||12.9-inch iPad Pro 4th Gen (2020)||12.9-inch iPad Pro 3rd Gen (2018)||12.9-inch iPad Pro 2nd Gen (2017)||12.9-inch iPad Pro 1st Gen (2015)|

 |Display Size||12.9-inch Liquid Retina Display||12.9-inch Liquid Retina Display||12.9-inch Retina Display||12.9-inch Retina Display|